zajitschek/metaanalysis/chapters/chapter2.md

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true)
 You will need to know what you're after and what you're not interested in, in order to ***discriminate relevant from irrelevant studies***

+Having clearly defined critera is essential to decide which papers should get included (or excluded) during the screening process.

 </exercise>